YiweiMelodyChen/YiweiMelodyChen/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student in Xi'an Jiao Tong University.
+- 🔭 I’m currently a master student in Xi'an Jiao Tong University.

-- 🌱 I have interests in Visual Reasoning and Robotics.
+- 🌱 I have interests in Robotics Vision and Casual Inference.

 - 👯 I’m looking for research assistant opportunity.